Last Updated

 The oldest known human art is also the oldest known human attempt to record Nature.
 This painting is 34,000 years old and was found in the Chauvet-Pont-d'Arc Cave, which is the subject of Werner Herzog’s film: Cave of Forgotten Dreams.
 Herzog used a 3D camera to capture how the shapes of the walls were incorporated into the paintings.

-Particle Physics Jobs Rumor Mill current - USC Hires
+Particle Physics Jobs Rumor Mill current - Penn State Hires

 This site is maintained by: John Terning